f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

 https://support.f5.com/csp/article/K45191957

 Note that the image sizes in the chart are the default amount of space a tenant could use, not necessarily what it will consume on the physical disk. rSeries tenants are deployed in sparse mode on the file system when they are created.
-That means that a tenant may think it has a certain amount of disk space, but in reality, most of the space that is unutilized is zeroed-out and not consuming any space on the disk.
+That means that a tenant may think it has a certain amount of disk space, but most of the space that is unutilized is zeroed-out and not consuming any space on the disk.

 .. image:: images/rseries_deploying_a_tenant/image5.png
   :align: center
   :scale: 70%

-This means the disk consumption on the rSeries disk is actually much smaller than what appears inside the tenant.
+This means the disk consumption on the rSeries disk is much smaller than what appears inside the tenant.
 In the example below the tenant believes it has 77GB of disk allocated:

 .. image:: images/rseries_deploying_a_tenant/image6.png
   :align: center
   :scale: 70%

-However, the 76GB image is allocated in a sparse manner meaning the tenant is only utilizing what it needs and on the filesystem of the appliance it is actually consuming only 6.4GB on the disk.
+However, the 76GB image is allocated in a sparse manner meaning the tenant is only utilizing what it needs and on the filesystem of the appliance it is consuming only 6.4GB on the disk.
 You can confirm this by logging into the bash shell of F5OS as root.
 Then listing the contents of the directory **/var/F5/system/cbip-disks**, here you will see directories for each tenant.
 Enter the command **ls -lsh <tenant-directory-name>** and the output will show the size the tenant thinks it has (76GB) and the actual size used on disk (in this case 6.4GB).

 .. image:: images/rseries_deploying_a_tenant/image7.png
   :align: center
   :scale: 70%

-This is analogous to thin-provisioning in a hypervisor where you can over-allocate resources. vCMP as an example today uses an image similar in size to the T4-F5OS image.
+This is analogous to thin provisioning in a hypervisor where you can over-allocate resources. vCMP as an example today uses an image similar in size to the T4-F5OS image.
 There may be rare instances where a tenant running in production for a long time can end up with a lot of extra space consumed on disk.
-This could be due to many in-place software upgrades, local logging, core files, database use etc…There is no utility available to reclaim that space that may have been used at one point but is no longer used.
+This could be due to many in-place software upgrades, local logging, core files, database use etc… There is no utility available to reclaim that space that may have been used at one point but is no longer used.
 If the disk utilization becomes over-utilized, you could back up the tenant configuration, create a new fresh tenant, and restore the configuration from the old tenant, and then delete the old tenant.
-This would free up all of the unused space again.
+This would free up all the unused space again.

 ------------------
 Tenant Deployments